Suicide in Spain: Causes

-The specific 2008–2014 Spanish financial crisis was caused largely by the housing bubble in Spain, and the subsequent Spanish real-estate crisis has dramatically increased the number of foreclosures and evictions.
-According to figures from the Mortgage Affected Platform, there have been more than 400,000 evictions since the start of the crisis in 2007.
-The housing bubble, along with the increase in unemployment in Spain to 25%, together with cuts in payments to the unemployed and other forms of social assistance have left many sectors of the population excluded from both public and private economic circuits.
+The 2008–2014 Spanish financial crisis was caused largely by the housing bubble in Spain.
+The subsequent real estate crisis dramatically increased the number of foreclosures and evictions.
+According to figures from the Mortgage Affected Platform, there were more than 400,000 evictions between the start of the crisis in 2007 and 2012.
+According to statistics from the first quarter of 2012, 517 evictions took place daily in Spain; there were 101,034 evictions in total in 2012.
+The Platform of People Affected from Mortgage and other associations that defend evictees have proposed legal modifications that would mitigate the vulnerability of those affected, including payment in kind, which is not permitted in Spain.
+The increase in unemployment to 25% and cuts in payments to social assistance, including unemployment, are also thought to have increased hardship.